The first thing that comes to mind when South Sudan is mentioned is political strife!

 Kenyan based James Panchol found the going very tough and withdrew after 8 rounds when he had 5 points.

-The event was sponsored by Target Media Group (Target Media) and Classic FM 92.3 (Classic FM 92.3).
+The event was sponsored by Target Media Group and Classic FM 92.3.

-South Sudan Chess Federation was formed in 2014 and joined FIDE in 2016.
+The South Sudan Chess Federation was established in 2014 and jointed FIDE two years later.

 This story is the 2nd one that we have featured on South Sudan.
 The first one can be found here Report from South Sudan.